-Lectio Divina – Pentecost Sunday (June 5th) – Cycle C
+Lectio Divina – Fourteenth Sunday of Ordinary Time (July 3rd) – Cycle C

 PURPOSE OF THIS SCRIPTURE READING – Develop a personal relationship with Jesus through the Word of God with the understanding that the Holy Spirit will teach and remind us of all Jesus said and did.
 Psalm 32:8 tells us, “I will instruct you and show you the way you should walk, give you counsel and watch over you.”